nelhage/blog.nelhage.com/content/draft/efficiency-vs-resiliency.markdown

 ### Redundancy

 It's extremely common to run multiple instances of a service, with a load balancer set up such that if any instance fails, load will be transparently routed to the others.
-In sufficiently sophisticated organizations, this pattern is applied at the level of the entire datacenter or region, with an architecture that allows entire datacenters to fail and their load to be routed to others.
+In sophisticated organizations, this pattern may be applied at the level of the entire datacenter, with an architecture that allows entire datacenters to fail and their load to be routed to others.

 In order for this to work, each instance must have enough spare capacity to absorb the incremental load from a failed-over instance.
 In steady-state, in the absence of failure, that capacity must be sitting idle, or, at best, serving lower-priority work that can be dropped at a moment's notice.
 The more redundancy we want, the more capacity we must hold idle in steady state.